Alex Chiasson: Washington Capitals

 On September 9, 2017, the Washington Capitals signed Chiasson, then an unrestricted free agent, to a professional tryout (PTO).
 Following training camp and preseason, on October 4, the Capitals signed Chiasson to a $660,000 one-year contract.
 He made his Capitals debut on October 5 in the season-opening 5–4 win over his former team, the Ottawa Senators.
 He registered his first point with the Capitals on October 20, assisting on Jay Beagle's shorthanded goal in a 4–3 overtime win over the Detroit Red Wings.
 He scored his first goal for Washington on November 2 in a 4–3 win over the New York Islanders.
 In 61 games with Washington he registered nine goals and 18 points.

 The Capitals made the 2018 Stanley Cup playoffs and faced the Columbus Blue Jackets in the first round.
 Chiasson went scoreless in the six game series as the Capitals eliminated the Blue Jackets.
 They moved on to face the Pittsburgh Penguins in the second round, where Chiasson scored his first playoff goal for Washington in the Game 6 Capitals 2–1 victory.
 The win eliminated the Penguins and the Capitals moved on to face the Tampa Bay Lightning in the Eastern Conference Final.
 In the conference final, Chiasson recorded one assist, setting up Devante Smith-Pelly's second period goal in the Capitals Game 2 6–2 victory.
-He was a healthy scratch for the Stanley Cup Finals against the Vegas Golden Knights, whom they defeated to win the Stanley Cup.
+He was a healthy scratch for the Stanley Cup Final against the Vegas Golden Knights, whom they defeated to win the Stanley Cup.
 In 16 playoff games, he scored the one goal and assist for two points.
 Chiasson won his only Stanley Cup with the Capitals.